apache/predictionio/docs/manual/recommendation/quickstart.md

 ...
 ```

-To build *MyEngine* and deploy it as a service:
+To build *MyRecommendation* and deploy it as a service:

 ```
 $ pio build